 MECHANICAL ENGINEERING TECHNOLOGY

-- c.
-An ability to conduct, analyze and interpret experiments and apply experimental results to improve processes and products.
+- an ability to conduct standard tests and measurements; to conduct, analyze, and interpret experiments; and to apply experimental results to improve processes;

-- f.
-An ability to identify, analyze, and solve technical problems.
+- an ability to identify, analyze, and solve broadly-defined engineering technology problems;

-a.
-An ability to utilize their knowledge in engineering mechanics/sciences on an applied basis.
+a. an ability to utilize their knowledge in engineering mechanics/sciences on an applied basis;

-b.
-An ability to apply learned principles to the analysis, design development and implementation of more advanced mechanical systems or processes
+b. an ability to apply learned principles to the analysis, design development and implementation of more advanced mechanical systems or processes.